turtlecoin/turtlecoin-api-docs-site/README.md

 ### Developing with local turtlecoin-wiki content

-The `turtlecoin-wiki` folder is a git submodule which ignores any changes made inside it (from a `git` point of view).
-So if needed, feel free to add content there (under `api` folder) while developing this project locally.
-But if this content needs to be seen on production, commit it to the `turtlecoin-wiki` repo.

-### Developing with turtlecoin-wiki content from a specific branch on the turtlecoin/turtlecoin-wiki repo

-`cd` into the `turtlecoin-wiki` folder/git submodule.
-Switch branch from `master` to the other branch on turtlecoin-wiki.
-And commit.
+Create a symlink called `turtlecoin-wiki-dev` in this project to the `turtlecoin-wiki` repo on your machine.
+Editing files in that repo would now show up on this app.
+For example: `ln -s ../turtlecoin-wiki turtlecoin-wiki-dev` to link to the `turtlecoin-wiki` folder located at the same level as the folder containing this repo.
+Once done, remove the link by running `unlink turtlecoin-wiki-dev`.

 ## About Slate